ThomasDOtto/varDB/Datasets/README.md

 From this large dataset, we generated a "normalised" dataset with 60 samples from 12 countries.
 From this dataset, we further provide some files like the blast comparison and some Gephi files.

+The 755 additional genomes were included in 2021.